Health Secretary won’t hold pay talks with nurses despite offer to pause strike’

 “It is completely unreasonable for the government not to want to negotiate,” he said. “ I think they are spoiling for a fight”.

 He accused ministers of planning to blame NHS staff for “an NHS crisis which is squarely their fault”.
-He added: “People will rightly blame the government not the unions if these strikes go ahead”.
+“People will rightly blame the government not the unions if these strikes go ahead,” he told Sky News on Sunday.

 more follows ...